Adriandmen/Oasis/README.md

 ### Note

-Some thing are important when using Oasis:
+Some things are important when using Oasis:

  - This language is fairly new, so commands can be changed without prior notice.
  - Rather than input on STDIN, Oasis uses the command line arguments for input.